-Please email Event Services with your student's flight information and cell phone number (if applicable) by the registration deadline (for June 9-13 week – June 2, 2014 or for June 23-27 week – June 16, 2014) to confirm shuttle service.
+Please email Event Services with your student's flight information and cell phone number (if applicable) by the registration deadline (for June 8-12 week – June 1, 2015 or for June 29-July 3 week – June 22, 2015) to confirm shuttle service.

 Engineering Camp sessions will take place in the state-of-the-art labs and classrooms of the 95,000-square-foot Engineering and Science Center.

 The $400 registration fee includes all meals, housing, field trips, activities, supplies, and a camp shirt.

 - Open heart to the Lord